Simple MineCraft Cline

 }

-Converts mouse Y screen position to world tile Y by adding camera offset and dividing by tile size
+Converts the mouse's screen position into a world tile coordinate by adding back the camera offset before dividing by tile size.

-Draws the yellow outline rectangle around the tile the mouse is pointing at
+Draws a yellow outlined square (no fill) around the tile the mouse is currently pointing at.

 drawUI()